2025 hunger crisis in Syria

 The 2025 hunger crisis in Syria refers to a severe humanitarian emergency, widely regarded as the most serious in its modern history, marked by widespread food insecurity and malnutrition across the Syrian Arab Republic.
-According to reports over 14.5M Syrians face food insecurity, 9.1M in acute crisis and 5.4M are in risk of slipping to severe hunger.
-The reasons causing this crisis are a harsh drought, economic collapse, political instability, and declining international aid.
+According to reports, over 14.5 million Syrians face food insecurity, 9.1 million in acute crisis and 5.4 million are at risk of slipping to severe hunger.
+This crisis has been caused by a harsh drought, economic collapse, political instability, and declining international aid.

 Background

-The roots of the hunger in Syria go back to the 2011 Syrian civil war, that lasted over a decade and destroyed the country's agricultural sector, infrastructure, economy and caused mass displacement.
+The roots of the hunger in Syria date back to the 2011 Syrian civil war, that lasted over a decade and destroyed the country's agricultural sector, infrastructure, economy and caused mass displacement.
 In addition, the devastation of the 2023 earthquake, and the return of Syrian refugees after the fall of Bashar al-Assad's regime, made things worse for Syria.
 The new Syrian government has yet to address this crisis.

-Crisis reasons
+Crisis causes

 Drought and agricultural collapse

 From the end of 2024 through 2025, Syria was suffering from the worst drought in the last 36 years, resulting in a massive agricultural decline.
-The falling levels of the Euphrates River, poor irrigation systems and climate change made the drought worse, leading to smallest wheat harvest in more than a decade.
-Reports show that wheat production was cut by 40%, causing a shortage of 2.73M metric tons, an amount able to feed about 16M people for a year.
+The falling levels of the Euphrates River, poor irrigation systems and climate change exacerbated the drought, leading to smallest wheat harvest in more than a decade.
+Reports show that wheat production was cut by 40%, causing a shortage of 2.73 million metric tons, an amount able to feed about 16 million people for a year.
 Only 40% of the Syria's farmland could be cultivated, and major food producing regions such as Al-Hasakah, Aleppo, and Homs suffered devastating losses.
-To compensate for that Syria was forced to import 2.15 million tons of wheat, 53% more than the previous year.
-This increased the toll on its collapsed economy.
+To compensate for this, Syria was forced to import 2.15 million tons of wheat, 53% more than the previous year, increasing the toll on its collapsed economy.

 Economic collapse

-The combination of years of war and economic decline have left most of Syrian households finding it hard to afford food in 2025.
-Prices of food and fuel rose steeply as the local currency lost most of its value, vital subsidies were removed.
+The combination of years of war and economic decline have left most of Syrian households finding it difficult to afford food in 2025.
+Prices of food and fuel rose steeply as vital subsidies were removed.
 A basic monthly food basket for a family of five cost around 2.5 million Syrian pounds, while the minimum wage was only 280,000 pounds, less than one-fifth of what was needed.
 Even when some prices stopped rising, most families still could not afford basic goods.
 Sanctions, trade problems, and heavy dependence on imports made things worse.

-Political Instability
+Political instability

-Following the fall of the Assad regime and the rise of Ahmed al-Sharaa's government during December 2024 the led to violence, looting and supply chain disruption.
-Several areas in Syria suffered from extreme unrest, Suwayda was under blockades, Aleppo, Homs and Al-Hasakah did not allow regular supplies of agricultural products and aid.
+Following the fall of the Assad regime and the rise of Ahmed al-Sharaa's government during December 2024 that led to violence, looting and supply chain disruption, several areas in Syria suffered from extreme unrest, Suwayda was under blockades, Aleppo, Homs and Al-Hasakah did not allow regular supplies of agricultural products and aid.